ola-qwe/flutterQA/README.md

 //revirpod
 //family is a very useful modifier that lets you pass an argument at runtime when using a provider.
   //provider , streamProvider , FutureProvider

+  //There are other useful StreamMatchers such as emitsDone, emitsError, emitsInOrder, and many others